Costa Rica Tours

 Cell Phones

 Spending Money.
-Students typically spend about $150 outside the program — on souvenirs, snacks, and drinks.
-Debit and credit cards are widely accepted in Costa Rica.
-You can also withdraw cash at ATM’s in either US Dollars or Costa Rican Colónes.
+Students typically spend about $100 outside the program — on souvenirs, snacks, and drinks.
+Debit and credit cards are widely accepted, and you can withdraw Colones at ATM’s.

 Laundry.
 For sports trips, laundry for your uniforms is included in your program fee and will be done by our local staff.
 For other laundry the cost is $5-$8 per load.